ADVOCACY TIP | Encourage students and parents to learn about VR Employment Goals and the Individual Plan for Employment (IPE).

 - A description of the criteria that will be used to evaluate progress toward achievement of the employment outcome.

-- The terms and conditions of the IPE, including the rights and responsibilities of the VR agency and the person, the extent of the person’s in paying for the cost of services, the responsibility of the person regarding applying for and securing comparable benefits, and the responsibility of other entities.
+- The terms and conditions of the IPE, including the rights and responsibilities of the VR agency and the person, the extent of the person’s Financial Participation in paying for the cost of services, the responsibility of the person regarding applying for and securing comparable benefits, and the responsibility of other entities.

 The IPE must be reviewed at least annually and must be amended if necessary due to changes in employment outcome, VR services to be provided, and VR service providers.
 Changes made when the IPE is reviewed cannot take place until they are agreed upon by the person and their VR Counselor.